|REEL FACE:||REAL FACE:|

 Yes.
 Dostum, a former Communist general, had a reputation for violence.
 What made working with him particularly dangerous was that he was known for switching sides during several conflicts with Afghanistan.
 "We knew nothing about these guys," retired Lt.
 Gen. John F. Mulholland said.
 "All of these guys have blood on their hands.
 None of these guys are clean actors."
 William Fichtner portrays Mulholland in the movie and Homeland's Navid Negahban plays General Dostum.
 In real-life, Dostum became the Vice President of Afghanistan, as stated prior to the movie's end credits. -The Fayetteville Observer

 Yes.
-Like in the film, at first they tried giving him horse feed but General Dostum wasn't impressed.
+Like in the film (available to watch here), at first they tried giving him horse feed but General Dostum wasn't impressed.
 Then Bob Pennington (played by Michael Shannon in the movie) announced they had another gift and handed Dostum a bottle of Russian vodka.
 "Very Good," replied Dostum.
 "Excellent." -Horse Soldiers book

 The movie finds the soldiers being told that there is a good chance they won't survive the mission.
 Later, one is shown penning a goodbye letter to his family.
 The risk they were taking was indeed that great.
 "They didn't expect us to survive," Mark Nutsch said.
 "The threat of capture, torture was very real."
 Furthermore, as shown in the movie, they were grossly outnumbered.
 There were roughly 200 paid Afghan soldiers under General Dostum's command and an undetermined number of part-time militia.
 They were potentially facing about 50,000 Al-Qaeda and Taliban fighters.